Skip to main content

 The Harris County Department of Education has received the Office of Head Start - Administration for Children and Families grant for Harris County's Head Start Disaster Assistance Program.

 WASHINGTON, DC — The Financial Services Committee has confirmed that Mark Zuckerberg, Facebook's CEO, will be testifying before the committee on October 23rd, 2019.
 He will be there to answer questions about Facebook's Libra Project.
 The Committee and many of its members have previously expressed concerns about the project and its proposed rollout.
+There are many unanswered questions regarding why Facebook is even developing a cryptocurrency, as well as how it will affect the global economy and consumers and how it will address associated security risks.

-WASHINGTON, DC — This afternoon, Majority Leader Steny Hoyer joined Congresswoman Sylvia Garcia for a tour of BakerRipley's East Aldine Campus, which offers a variety of community programming that aims to alleviate poverty in the greater Houston area.
+WASHINGTON, DCThis afternoon, Majority Leader Steny Hoyer joined Congresswoman Sylvia Garcia for a tour of BakerRipley's East Aldine Campus, which offers a variety of community programming that aims to alleviate poverty in the greater Houston area.

 Houston, TX – El líder mayoritario Steny Hoyer se unirá hoy 30 de septiembre a la Congresista Sylvia Garcia para una visita en el campus de BakerRipley en East Aldine.
+La visita del líder Hoyer y congresista Garcia se enfocará en el trabajo de BakerRipley en abordar la pobreza urbana, una enfoque del grupo de trabajo del líder mayoritario sobre la pobreza y oportunidad para lo cual la congresista Garcia es vicepresidenta.
+Habrá un conferencia de prensa inmediatamente después de la visita.

 HOUSTON, TX — Majority Leader Steny Hoyer will join Congresswoman Sylvia Garcia today, September 30th for a site visit at BakerRipley's East Aldine Campus.
+Leader Hoyer and Sylvia Garcia's visit will focus on BakerRipley's work addressing urban poverty, a focus of the Majority Leader's Task Force on Poverty and Opportunity for which Congresswoman Garcia is a vice-chair.
+There will be a press conference immediately after the visit.

 HOUSTON, TX. – La tormenta tropical Imelda causó estragos y daño en Houston y el condado Harris, donde en partes del condado Harris cayó más de 43 pulgadas de agua en solo 72 horas.
 Hasta ahora, 5 personas han sido reportadas muertas y varias más heridas.
+Imelda dañó cienes de edificios, infraestructura del condado y el Centro de Procesamiento y Distribución del USPS más grande en el país localizado en Houston.

 HOUSTON, TX. – Tropical storm Imelda wreaked havoc on Houston and greater Harris County after dumping as much as 43 inches of rain in 72 hours in parts of Harris County.
 So far, five people have been reported dead, and several others injured as a result of the storm.
+Imelda also caused significant damage to hundreds of buildings and homes, county infrastructure, and the largest USPS Processing and Distribution Center (P&DC) in the country, located in Houston, TX.